Hero or villain - how will Aubameyang be remembered if he leaves Arsenal? | Goal.com

 The Gunners finished fifth in 2017-18, sixth in 2018-19 and now sit ninth ahead of the league's resumption this time around.
 Aubameyang may have brought goals with him since he signed, but he has not brought success.
 In fact, Arsenal look further away from challenging for top honours than they have in a long time.

 So few could blame the frontman for moving on, should he decide not to put pen to paper on a new deal in north London.
-He is 31 now and knows this will more than likely be his last big move.
+He turns 31 on Thursday and knows this will more than likely be his last big move.
 If the likes of Barcelona, Real Madrid or Paris Saint-Germain do come knocking, Arsenal fans could have few complaints if Aubameyang does opt for a move elsewhere.

 Many may point to similarities with the Van Persie situation in 2012.
 Like Aubameyang, the Dutchman had one year left on his contract when he left the Emirates Stadium to join Manchester United.